CharlesWiltgen/ck/docs-site/guide/limitations.md

 # Known Limitations

-Current limitations and constraints of ck.
-These are areas where ck has known constraints or where requested features haven’t been implemented yet.
+Current limitations and constraints of `ck`.
+These are areas where `ck` has known constraints or where requested features haven't been implemented yet.

 ## Indexing Limitations